| || |

 Anyone 5 and over who live, attend school or work in Solano County can get vaccinated.

 Yes, vaccines are provided for free to anyone living in the United States, regardless of immigration or health insurance status.

 How will I know when and where to go?

-Please check with your healthcare provider to provide you with additional information about vaccine availability.
-You can also sign up on the Solano County COVID-19 Interest Form, www.bit.ly/solanovax, to get priority notifications when vaccination clinics open up.
-More clinics can also be found using the state's MyTurn notification and vaccine clinic platform at www.myturn.ca.gov, where you can find more information about vaccine clinics surrounding Solano County.
+Please check the Solano Public Health’s COVID-19 Vaccine Information page for more information about vaccination locations within the county.
+You may also check with your healthcare provider to provide you with additional information about vaccine availability.
+More clinics can also be found using the state's MyTurn notification and vaccine clinic platform at http://www.myturn.ca.gov/, where you can find more information about vaccine clinics surrounding Solano County.